yazloysasha/TFC-Completist/README.md

 ### Finally, a TFC You Can Finish

 **TerraFirmaCraft** built a whole life: animals to tame, plants to pot, orchards to plant, wines to drink, jams to seal.
-Then you open the advancements tab and "complete" TFC having never done any of it. 🐄🌸
+Then you open the advancements tab and "complete" TFC having never done any of it.

 **TFC: Completist** is the rest of the list. ✨

-**New collections:**
+---

+### What This Mod Does

+New collection goals for the parts of TFC the tab never asked for.
+The original collections grow with your addons, and a couple of vanilla bugs are gone.

+#### 🌟 New Collections

 - **Domestication** — familiarize every animal 🐾
 - **Florist** — pot every plant 🌸
-- **Sommelier** — drink every alcohol 🍷
+- **Sommelier** — drink every alcohol 🍇
 - **King of Beasts** — slay every land predator 🦁
 - **Orchardist** — plant every fruit tree 🍎
 - **At Grandma's** — seal every jam 🫙